ndd21/PHYS281/docs/exercises.md

 !!! question "Part 3"
     Perform the same task, but this time write the code in a text file saved with the `.py` extension.
-Run the code in VS Code and also from the @(command line).
+Run the code in VS Code and also from the [command line](glossary.md#command-line).

 ### Exercise {{ counter() }}